syncfusion-content/windowsforms-docs/WindowsForms/ListView/GettingStarted.md

 To create the data for sample application, follow the steps:

-1.Create a data object class, name it as “CountryInfo” and declare the properties.
+1. Create a data object class, name it as “CountryInfo” and declare the properties.

 {% capture codesnippet2 %}
 {% tabs %}